TrumanStateACM/acm/index.markdown

 Checkout our events tab to see the calendar and upcoming events.
 Also checkout the meeting minutes if you missed a meeting and would like to know what was talked about.

-# Upcoming:

-## General Meeting November 26<sup>th</sup>

-We are all very busy with finals coming up so make sure you study and get enough rest.
-Good luck on finals and look out for our elections coming up.

 ## Elections December 3<sup>rd</sup>